ON THIS PAGE

 In some ways, the definition of monetization parallels that of a revenue model, which is the framework for how a business will generate financial income, generate profits, and produce a higher than average return on investment.
 A revenue model is typically used for mid and long-term projections of a company’s profit potential and is a key component of your business model.

-Mobile app monetization refers to the process or technique used to make money from mobile apps.
+Mobile app monetization is the process or technique used to make money from mobile apps.
 It gives you a chance to leverage your user base in such a way that you can generate revenue—it’s as simple as that.

 So how does app monetization work?
 App developers and publishers tend to engage their user base to enable this process.
 They have to influence the behavior of their users to encourage more purchases, ad impressions, and other conversions.
 The mobile app monetization strategy a publisher uses varies based on the app type, with some models more suited than others.